jtpeller/project-euler/README.md

-# project euler
+# Project Euler

 ## What

 Problems from the [project euler site](https://projecteuler.net/).
-Anything after problem 100 cannot be published (or the account gets locked)
+Aiming to complete the first 100 problems at a minimum.